 \section{Abstract}

 While privacy-focused browsers have taken steps to block third-party cookies and mitigate browser fingerprinting, novel tracking techniques that can bypass existing countermeasures continue to emerge.
-Since trackers need to exfiltrate information from the client-side to the server-side through link decoration regardless of the tracking technique they employ, a promising orthogonal approach is to detect and sanitize tracking information in decorated links.
-To this end, we present \name (pronounced purel-l), a machine learning approach that leverages a cross-layer graph representation of webpage execution to safely and effectively sanitize link decoration.
-Our evaluation shows that \name significantly outperforms existing countermeasures in terms of accuracy and reducing website breakage while being robust to common evasion techniques.
-We use \name to perform a measurement study on top-million websites.
-We find that link decoration is widely abused by well-known advertisers and trackers to exfiltrate information from browser storage, email addresses, and fingerprinting scripts.
+Since trackers need to share information from the client-side to the server-side through link decoration regardless of the tracking technique they employ, a promising orthogonal approach is to detect and sanitize tracking information in decorated links.
+To this end, we present \name (pronounced purel-l), a machine-learning approach that leverages a cross-layer graph representation of webpage execution to safely and effectively sanitize link decoration.
+Our evaluation shows that \name significantly outperforms existing countermeasures in terms of accuracy and reducing website breakage while being robust to common evasion techniques. \name's deployment on a sample of top-million websites shows that link decoration is abused for tracking on nearly three-quarters of the websites, often to share cookies, email addresses, and fingerprinting information.